mmuoDev/books-api/README.md

 # books-api

-This is a books API written with Golang
+APIs to add authors, authenticate authors and perform CRUD operations on a books resource.
+This was written with Golang and MongoDB

 ## Requirements
 - Golang